Vanessaxb/Memory-Game/README.md

 1. I chose to compare cards using their class id and not names.
 This was done by this line: card.setAttribute('data-id', picturesCollection[i]);
 As you can see on elements, this code line made 'data-id' = card names, therefore, I could compare them.

 2. My flipping wasn't showing the back of my card.
-To solve that, on the createFrame function I had to create 2 more div's, each representing a card's face (front/back) so that I could toggle them using the flipping function.
+To solve that, on the createFrame function I had to add 2 more div's, each representing a card's face (front/back) so that I could toggle them using the flipping function.

 ## Images
 #### Start Screen